IgniteUI/igniteui-docfx/en/components/general/cli-overview.md

 ### Command Overview

-A full list of the available Ignite UI CLI commands as well as details on the usage (like passing flags, etc.), can be found at the Ignite UI CLI repository’s wiki page at https://github.com/IgniteUI/igniteui-cli/wiki.
+A full list of the available Ignite UI CLI commands as well as details on the usage (like passing flags, etc.), can be found at the [Ignite UI CLI](https://github.com/IgniteUI/igniteui-cli/wiki) repository.

 #### Available Commands

 | Command | Alias | Description |
 | --- | --- | --- |